-(1) The Governor, acting on the advice of Cabinet, may make regulations and grant incentives to the owners of forested private lands outside of protected areas for the purpose of ensuring that those lands are managed in accordance with sustainable tropical forestry principles, guidelines and practices.
+- 51. (1) The Governor, acting on the advice of Cabinet, may make regulations and grant incentives to the owners of forested private lands outside protected areas for the purpose of ensuring that those lands are managed in accordance with sustainable tropical forestry principles, guidelines and practices. - (2) The Minister may, with the approval of the Governor acting on the advice of Cabinet, enter into agreements with the owners of forested private lands outside protected areas for the management and control of the forests on those lands by the Director.

-(2) The Minister may, with the approval of the Governor acting on the advice of Cabinet, enter into agreements with the owners of forested private lands outside of protected areas for the management and control of the forests on those lands by the Director.
+Fire prevention

-52. Fire prevention
+- 52. (1) The Director, in collaboration with the Chief Fire Officer, shall implement measures to prevent and suppress the occurrence of fires in forested areas and protected areas. - (2) No person shall engage in the production of charcoal in a forested area or protected area except in accordance with a permit issued by the Director. - (3) No person shall start a fire in a forested area or protected area except in accordance with a permit issued by the Chief Fire Officer. - (4) The Chief Fire Officer shall not issue a permit under this section without prior consultation with the Director. - (5) A person who starts a fire in a forested area or protected area without a permit issued in accordance with subsection (2) or (3) is in breach of an environmental requirement. - (6) An applicant may appeal to the Tribunal a decision of the Director or the Chief Fire Officer to refuse to issue a permit or to issue a permit with terms and conditions.

-- (1) The Director, in collaboration with the Chief Fire Officer, shall implement measures to prevent and suppress the occurrence of fires in all forested areas or protected areas. - (2) No person shall engage in the production of charcoal in a forested area or protected area except in accordance with a permit issued by the Director. - (3) No person shall start a fire in a forested area or protected area except in accordance with a permit issued by the Chief Fire Officer. - (4) The Chief Fire Officer shall not issue a permit under this section without prior consultation with the Director. - (5) A person who starts a fire in a forested area or protected area without a permit issued in accordance with subsections (2) or (3) is in breach of an environmental requirement. - (6) Where the Director or the Chief Fire Officer has refused to issue a permit or decided to issue a permit with conditions, the applicant may appeal the decision to the Tribunal.
+POLLUTION CONTROL

-PART 9-POLLUTION CONTROL
+Registration of releases of pollutant

-53. Registration of releases of pollutant
+- 53. (1) A person who intends to release a pollutant from any premises in a quantity or concentration or condition that falls outside a prescribed range shall register with the Director. - (2) The Director shall issue a certificate of registration to a person who is required to register under subsection (1), subject to terms and conditions that the Director consider necessary.

-- (1) A person who intends to releases a pollutant from any premises in a quantity or concentration or condition which falls beyond a prescribed range shall register with the Director. - (2) The Director shall issue a registration certificate to a person required to register under subsection (1) with any term and condition as the Director deems fit. - (3) A person who fails to register with the Director under subsection (1) is in breach of an environmental requirement. - (4) An applicant may appeal the decision of the Director to refuse to issue a certificate or to issue a certificate with conditions, to the Tribunal.
+- (3) A person who fails to register with the Director under subsection (1) is in breach of an environmental requirement. - (4) An applicant may appeal to the Tribunal a decision of the Director to refuse to issue a permit or to issue a permit with terms and conditions.

-54. Pollution permits
+Pollution permits

-- (1) Despite any enactment to the contrary, at the expiration of 180 days from the designation of a pollutant, no person may release that pollutant from any premises without first applying to the Director for a permit. - (2) The Director may issue a permit, with or without conditions, authorising the release of a pollutant from any premises. - (3) A person who releases a pollutant from any premises without having a permit under subsection (1) is in breach of an environmental requirement. - (4) An applicant may appeal the decision of the Director to refuse to issue a permit or to issue a permit with conditions, to the Tribunal.
+- 54. (1) Despite any enactment to the contrary, at the expiration of 180 days from the designation of a pollutant, no person may release that pollutant from any premises without first applying to the Director for a permit. - (2) The Director may issue a permit, with or without conditions, authorising the release of a pollutant from any premises. - (3) A person who releases a pollutant from any premises without having a permit under subsection (1) is in breach of an environmental requirement. - (4) An applicant may appeal the decision of the Director to refuse to issue a permit or to issue a permit with conditions, to the Tribunal.

-55. Director to monitor compliance
+Director to monitor compliance

-The Director shall monitor the performance of a person to ensure compliance with a permit issued under this Part and to confirm that the performance complies with the information and description provided in the application for the permit.
+55. The Director shall monitor the performance of a person to whom a permit has been issued under this Part to ensure compliance with the permit and to confirm that the performance complies with the information and description provided in the application for the permit.

-56. Performance standards
+Performance standards